 - Paste food coloring

 - In a large bowl, cream the butter, cream cheese and sugar until light and fluffy.
-Beat in the egg yolk, mint, lime peel and extracts.
+Beat in the egg yolk, mint, lime zest and extracts.
 Combine the flour, salt and baking soda; gradually add to creamed mixture and mix well.
 Cover and refrigerate for 3 hours or until easy to handle.

 - On a lightly floured surface, roll out dough to 1/8-in. thickness.
 Cut with a floured 2-1/2-in. round cookie cutter.
 Place 1 in. apart on ungreased baking sheets.
 Bake at 375° for 8-10 minutes or until edges begin to brown.
 Cool for 2 minutes before removing from pans to wire racks to cool completely.